-In fiscal year 2018, the University elected to change the method of accounting for library holdings which was applied retrospectively.
+In 2018, the University elected to change the method of accounting for library holdings which was applied retrospectively.
 Library holdings held as collections and not depreciating them is no longer a common accounting approach with other large university systems that the UW System often considers peers.
 The University treats library holdings as a composite asset and depreciate over a 15-year average life.
-The fiscal year 2017 financial statements have been revised to depreciate Library Holdings and reflect a capital asset balance and net investment in capital assets that includes a \$961.0 million prior period adjustment for accumulated depreciation.
+At June 30, 2017, the capital asset balance and net investment in capital assets includes a \$961.0 million prior period adjustment for accumulated depreciation.